 He is recruited into Project: Rebirth, a super soldier experiment to win the war.
 General Phillips is not happy with Erskine's choice in Steve being the right person for this procedure.
 The night before the procedure, Steve gets an unexpected meeting from Erskine, who reveals to him about Johann Schmidt, the first super soldier, who went through an imperfect version of the serum and gained super-human abilities but also suffered side-effects, as well as revealing that a "Strong man who has known power all his life, loses the respect for that power, but a weak man knows the value of strength and knows compassion."
 Steve goes through the treatment and transforms into a much stronger and taller human being, a Super Solider.

 After this procedure Erskine is killed by an assassin of Schimdt's, Heinz Kruger.
 Steve chases and captures the assassin, who commits suicide before an actual interrogation.
 Rather than use him on the battlefield he is toured across the nation to promote war bonds as " Captain America", since he is the last and only success of the Super Soldier Serum.
 While on one of his tours, Steve learns of Barnes unit being lost in battle.
 Refusing to believe he is dead Steve goes on a solo rescue mission with the help of Peggy Carter and Howard Stark.
 Steve infiltrates the Hydra base and frees the captured soldiers alongside Barnes.
-He eventually confronts Schmidt, who reveals his true face, a red coloured disfigured skull like face.
+He eventually confronts Schmidt, who reveals his true face, which a red colored disfigured and skull like.

 After the rescue Steve recruits Barnes, Dugan, Jones, Morita, Falsworth and Dernier to attack known Hydra bases.
 He is provided with an upgraded suit, that he designed, and a new circular shield made of Vibranium.
 They attack a Hydra train to capture Arnim Zola, but lose Barnes.
 Steve later on leads an attack on Schimdt's base.
 He jumps on board Schimdt's secret weapon, and confronts him.
 During their fight Steve damages the container of the Tesseract.
 In doing this, Schimdt for the first time grabs the Tesseract, which causes him to vanish into a bright light.
 Steve seeing no safe way to land the plane. with the bombs and weapons on board, makes a a daring decision to crash the plane into the Arctic.
+He does just that, and begins his 70-year time in suspended animation.

 The Avengers (2012)